ImranRiazChohan/AgriVision/README.md

 - **Prevention and Precaution Recommendations:** Based on the disease detected, the system generates tailored recommendations for prevention and treatment, including appropriate fungicides, watering techniques, and environmental adjustments.
 - **User-Friendly Interface:** An easy-to-navigate platform for farmers to access disease information and recommendations.

----

-### Real-Time Disease Detection and Management

-**Description:**
-Create a real-time monitoring system that leverages cameras or drones equipped with deep learning algorithms for continuous observation of Palm crops.
-This system will detect diseases as they develop and provide immediate alerts and recommendations.

-**Features:**
-- **Continuous Monitoring:** Utilize IoT devices or drones for real-time imaging of crops, enabling constant surveillance.
-- **Instant Alerts:** Farmers receive immediate notifications about disease detection, allowing for swift intervention.
-- **Actionable Insights:** The system will offer real-time recommendations based on the current state of the plants, such as irrigation adjustments or pest control measures.

 ### AI-Powered Chatbot for Decision Support

 **Description:**